-The JAC has been asked to identify 1 candidate to recommend for the post of President of the Employment Tribunals (England and Wales).
+The JAC has been asked to identify 1 candidate to recommend for the post of President of the Employment Tribunal (England and Wales).
 This exercise is expected to launch at 13:00 on 2 October 2019.

-The Employment Tribunals (England and Wales) is an independent judicial body that makes decisions in legal disputes around employment law.
+The Employment Tribunal (England and Wales) is an independent judicial body that makes decisions in legal disputes around employment law.
 It was established to resolve disputes between employers and employees over employment rights.
 The tribunal will hear claims about employment matters such as unfair dismissal, discrimination, wages and redundancy payments.

 Although the President may be based in any HMCTS location as agreed, a significant number of meetings will take place in London.